-Using the CAD software ‘Solid Works’, he modeled a new triple tree.
+Using the CAD software ‘Solid Works’, he modelled a new triple tree.
 His design integrated clamps for holding a set of clip-on bars, a single ignition button, and Motogadget Tiny Speedometer.
 The finished part was then ground from a solid block of aluminium on a 5 axis mill.
-An LED headlight was also sourced from a Jeep parts catalog that suited his vision for the front end.
+An LED headlight was also sourced from a Jeep parts catalogue that suited his vision for the front end.
 To secure it in place he used Solid Works again to design a pair of brackets and a headlight ring, which were also milled from aluminium.
-Push button switch blocks, Motogadget grips, indicators and a single bar end mirror were then mounted to complete the front ends minimal layout.
+Push-button switch blocks, Motogadget grips, indicators and a single bar end mirror were then mounted to complete the front ends minimal layout.

-For the new tail unit a second 3D modeling program named ‘Rhino’ was utilised.
+For the new tail unit, a second 3D modelling program named ‘Rhino’ was utilised.
 After modifying the subframe and welding a new rear loop in place the tail was 3D printed and test fit straight onto the frame to ensure a perfect finish.
-Once he was happy with the design he used his knowledge of composite materials to make the final piece from a mix of epoxy, glass and carbon fiber.
+Once he was happy with the design he used his knowledge of composite materials to make the final piece from a mix of epoxy, glass and carbon fibre.